Training of Mental Health Professionals

 Training Experience

 Initially, trainees can expect fewer complex cases to be assigned to them.
 As the training year progresses trainees will be assigned more clinically complex cases consistent with their training and clinical skill.
-After the first two months, it is generally expected that trainees will begin to complete their own clinical intakes.
 Trainees will continue to develop a caseload through clinical intakes and case assignments.

 Each trainee will be assigned an individual supervisor who is credentialed and licensed in their field.
 The training supervisor will serve as the trainee’s direct supervisor.
 The training supervisor will oversee all clinical work of the trainee.